 For this reason, most personal injury cases are settled out of court but obtaining a fair settlement from an insurance company can be difficult.
 Pennsylvania allows vehicle owners to opt out of the no-fault system when they purchase a car insurance policy, meaning that it is possible to step outside of the no-fault system and file a lawsuit provided your injuries meet certain thresholds set by state law.

 Long story short, personal injury and insurance law in Pennsylvania are difficult to navigate.
-Contact an experienced Truck Accident Lawyer Philadelphia residents can rely on to competently handle their case.

 What a Truck Accident Lawyer Can Do for You

 A lawyer will help you collect evidence to support your claim.
 This can include taking photographs, medical documentation, motor vehicle accident reports, or if necessary, could even include reconstructing the accident scene.
 This information, when taken together, will provide a picture of what caused the accident and who is liable for damages.

 A lawyer will help to answer critical questions.
 For instance, did the truck fail to follow speed limits or lane markings?
 Or was the truck not appropriately maintained?

 In any vehicle collision, the police report becomes a part of the official record of the accident.
 Police do not always question witnesses, take photographs, or attempt to investigate the scene beyond the statements of the parties involved.
 Police may not even prevent parties from removing or discarding evidence in the absence of criminal activity.